remotehack/remotehack.github.io/about.md

 All conferences and events should be friendly, safe and inclusive spaces for anyone to attend, and Remote Hack is no different.
 All organisers and attendees must abide by the [Berlin Code of Conduct](https://berlincodeofconduct.org).

-## The Podcast

-We'll be recording interviews with the participants throughout the day.
-Follow along if you like (the episodes are super short...around 2 minutes each).

-NOTE: being interviewed is NOT necessary to participate in the hackday.

-come follow along at [the RSS feed](https://remotehack.space/live/feed), or just search for "Airquotes the Podcast Airquotes" in your podcatcher.

 ## Who's behind this?

 <ul class="🎩">